Psychoboy/AtlasChatRelay/Readme.md

 To send an rcon command to any server just type it out in the console and press enter to send it.

 to quit to type 'q' and press enter and it will quit

+TODO:
+* Parse names so only the name is in chat and not both Steam and player name
+* More configuration options
+* Allow to filter out tribe chat when company logging is enabled